Sm2927/System-design-cheat-sheet/README.md

 <br/>
 On multiple visits to a website, the session somehow gets preserved.
 <br/>
-MySQL does caching for identically executed queries (which happens when a user is navigating in a website)
+MySQL does caching for identically executed queries (which happens when a user is navigating in a website)- can be done with the help of cookies

 ## CAP
 <br/>